RISK: Is This Your Webcam? You’re Being Watched

 Who is Wizcase?
 Why should I trust you?

 Wizcase is the international favorite source for security news and real VPN reviews and tutorials.
-Our security research team features expert white hat hackers who find some of the biggest data leaks on the planet – and report them to the companies and the public for a better, more secure digital life for all.
+I lead a security research team comprised of skilled white hat hackers.
+They discover significant data breaches worldwide and promptly disclose these findings to both companies and the public, ultimately contributing to a safer and more secure digital experience for everyone.